jvcleave/ofxImGui/README.md

 Configure oF (tested with 0.11.0) to use GLFW 3.4 and imgui will have an even more polished interface.
 See [Developpers.md](./Developpers.md).

 ### Compilation flags
-ofxImGui tries to match your project's settings.
-If your projects needs to force a GL configuration, you can set some native imgui compilation flags to match your project settings :
+DearImGui needs to know your GL Context. ofxImGui tries to match your project's settings.
+If your projects needs to force a specific GL configuration, you can set some native imgui compilation flags to match your project settings :
- - `IMGUI_IMPL_OPENGL_ES2`
+ - `IMGUI_IMPL_OPENGL_ES2` --> Use GLES2 (or GL ES 1.1 with some hacks).
- - `IMGUI_IMPL_OPENGL_ES3`
+ - `IMGUI_IMPL_OPENGL_ES3` --> Use GLES3.
+ - `[none of the previous ones]` --> Use OpenGL.

 ### Setup
 Calling `mygui.setup()`, you can pass a few arguments to setup ofxImGui to your needs.